-Another 133 words (10 lines of text) covering the years 1320, 1426, 1598, 1658, 1630 and 1658 are included under the topic Early Walkingman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Walkingman research.Another 133 words (10 lines of text) covering the years 1320, 1426, 1598, 1658, 1630 and 1658 are included under the topic Early Walkingman History in all our PDF Extended History products and printed products wherever possible.

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Walkingman include Walkington, Walkinton, Wallington, Walkingham and others.

 at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Walkingman were among these contributors, for they have been located in early North American records: William Wallington who settled in Virginia in 1635; Joseph Wallington settled in Barbados in 1635; Nicholas Wallington settled in Massachusetts in 1638.